jafreck/aztk/docs/00-getting-started.md

 #### Using AAD
 To get the required keys for your Azure Active Directory (AAD) Service Principal, Azure Batch Account and Azure Storage Account, please follow these instructions.
-Note that this is the reccomended path for use with AZTK, as some features require AAD and are disabled if using Shared Key authentication.
+Note that this is the recommended path for use with AZTK, as some features require AAD and are disabled if using Shared Key authentication.

 1. Register an Azure Active Directory (AAD) Application